dbdespot/pysewer/CONTRIBUTING.md

 ### Fork the Repository

 Only maintainers can commit directly to the main branch.
 All contributions must be made through pull requests from your own fork.
-Follow these steps to contribute:
+Please follow these steps to contribute:

   1. Fork the repository on GitHub.
   2. Create a new branch in your fork to isolate the changes.